sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 ```

 Run above to program to create table with name **StreamTable** in bigquery dataset **`BQ_Dataset`**.
-Make sure you have dataset created already.
+Make sure you have created dataset already.

-You can verify table creation by visiting bigquery UI.
+You can verify the table created by visiting bigquery UI.
 Visit : [https://bigquery.cloud.google.com](https://bigquery.cloud.google.com)